-Demat is short form of Dematerialization.
-Open of demat account is mandatory for investment in indian share market and hold them safely in digitally mode.
-We are here to help investors open demat & trading account in same day of documents processing (10-15 minutes).
-So let us understand that everything about demat and trading account.
+Demat is a short form of Dematerialization.
+Open of demat account is mandatory for investment in the Indian share market and holding them safely in digital mode.
+We are here to help investors open demat & trading accounts on the same day of document processing (10-15 minutes).
+So let us understand everything about demat and trading accounts.

 Why Demat Account?